Image

 Hell Creek Formation Amber

-Little research has been done on amber from one of the most famous dinosaur localities - the Hell Creek Formation.
-Learn what it means to determine the correct way to conserve this unique substance and describe the amazing life preserved inside of them!
+Little research has been done on amber from one of the most famous dinosaur localities – the Hell Creek Formation.
+Learn what it means to determine the correct way to conserve this unique substance and describe the amazing life preserved inside of it!

 Animal Behavior

-Join Executive Director, Anne Weerda, to learn how scientists measure animal behavior and collect data for research!
+Join Executive Director Anne Weerda to learn how scientists measure animal behavior and collect data for research!

 PaleoArt

 Paleoart, combined with a scientific eye, is an artistic endeavor to reconstruct past life based on reasoned speculation from today’s natural world.
-In this lecture, we’ll be looking at the history and ever changing landscape of PaleoArt.
+In this lecture, we’ll be looking at the history and ever-changing landscape of PaleoArt.

 A River of Dinosaurs